GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/onboarding-admin.md

 1. Get the experimentation/admin-folder package

 > **!!!
 Update the command below with the proper VERSION, you can locate it in the package's CHANGELOG.md, for example, '0.0.1'.
-Use 'main' if not available**
+Use 'main' if not available but
+> we strongly recommend using versions over main.
+Alternatively, each package CHANGELOG.md contains the history if there is a requirement to use an older version.**

 - Experimentation